parodos-dev/parodos/workflow-examples/README.md

 ```

 Care must be taken when adding Workflow projects to the service to ensure that Workflows do not contradict other
-Workflows or dependencies in the Workflow do not override existing dependencies in the workflow-service.
+Workflows or dependencies in the Workflow and to not override existing dependencies in the workflow-service.

-Refer to the README of the workflow-service for how to build and start the application with this dependency in place.
+Refer to the README of the `workflow-service` for how to build and start the application with this dependency in place.

 ### Running to Examples